corvusdeinanis/cuddlyspaceship/content/Development and Displacement.md

 > This file is a legacy note.
 It might not reflect my current views.
 > Also, this text was originally in Hindi.
 This is a translation.

 # Development and Displacement.
-Two sides of the same coin?
+Two Sides of the Same Coin?

 First, let’s see what development means.
 Development - is the act or process of growing or becoming more advanced.
 Development is change.
 And change is extremely important.
 Change is what keeps us going.
 Humans have evolved immensely ever since they first arrived on Earth.
 Just like we did, our institutions, our culture, our methods, everything has to evolve.
 Change is great.
 Change is something all of us aim at.
 Without change, there would be only stagnation.
 And what does stagnation cause?
 Decay.
 Without growth, there is only decay.
 Growth and change are essential for survival.